 How do we market our products and services?

-From time to time, we may use or disclose your personal information to inform you about our products and services.
-If you do not wish to receive marketing materials from Legrand, you may opt-out at any time by contacting our Data Protection Officer.
+From time to time, Legrand Australia may use or disclose your personal information to inform you about our products and services.
+If you do not wish to receive marketing materials from Legrand Australia, you may opt-out at any time by contacting our Privacy Officer.

 How do we protect your information?

-We take the security of your personal information very seriously.
-We maintain appropriate security, data collection, storage and processing practices to ensure reasonable steps are taken to protect your personal information from misuse, interference, loss, unauthorised access, modification or disclosure.
-Where this information is no longer required, we will take reasonable steps to destroy or de-identify the information.
-Document number: POL-HRS-026 Maintained by: Human Resources Created by: Data Protection Officer Approved by: National HR Manager Page number: 4
+Legrand Australia maintains appropriate security, data collection, storage and processing practices to ensure reasonable steps are taken to protect your personal information from misuse, interference, loss, unauthorised access, modification or disclosure.
+Where this information is no longer required, Legrand Australia will take reasonable steps to destroy or de-identify the information.

-To access the personal information we hold about you, please send a written request to the Data Protection Officer, email@example.com.
-Generally, we will try to grant access to the personal information.
+To access the personal information we hold about you, please send a written request to the Privacy Officer.
+Generally, Legrand Australia will try to grant access to personal information.
 We may charge for giving access to the personal information.

-We may refuse to give access to the personal information where for example giving access would disclose commercially sensitive information or information relating to existing or anticipated legal proceedings.
-If we refuse to provide you with access to personal information held about you by us, then we will provide written reasons for the refusal and advise you of available avenues of redress.
+Legrand Australia may refuse to give access to personal information, where for example giving access would disclose commercially sensitive information or information relating to existing or anticipated legal proceedings.
+If we refuse to provide you with access to personal information held about you by us, we will provide written reasoning for the refusal and advise you of available avenues of redress.

 Correcting your personal information

-Where necessary, we take reasonable steps to ensure the personal information we collect and disclose is accurate, up-to-date, complete and relevant.
+Where necessary, Legrand Australia takes reasonable steps to ensure the personal information we collect and disclose is accurate, up-to-date, complete and relevant.